sandipshengole29/liquibase-project/README.md

 # liquibase-project
-This project contains the liquibase demo to maintain the application database changes DEPLOY THIS APPLICATION:
+This project contains the liquibase demo to maintain the application database changes.

+DEPLOY THIS APPLICATION:

 To deploy this application from STS use following command: